strapi/strapi/docs/3.x.x/guides/authentication.md

 ## Registration

-Creates a new user in the database with a default role as 'guest'.
+Creates a new user in the database with a default role as 'registered'.

 #### Usage